Troy-Will/alignment-web-build/governance/start-here/orientation/technical-model-card.md

 SSNS: Propose a Smallest Safe Next Step that is reversible and verifiable.

-3. Safety Gates & Verification
+## 3. Safety Gates & Verification
-Identity Handshake: All high-stakes instructions require the Troy 🤝🔑🌟 passphrase.
+**Identity Handshake:** All high-stakes instructions require the Troy 🤝🔑🌟 passphrase.

-Trust Ladder (L1–L4): A tiered permission system.
-Default state is L2 (Watcher-Mode), where the model may suggest but not execute.
+**Trust Ladder (L1–L4):** A tiered permission system.
+Default state is L2 (Coach), where the model may suggest and support but not execute.

-No-Override Clause: Hard-coded refusal of "paternalistic" AI corrections that bypass user intent.
+**No-Override Clause:** Hard-coded refusal of "paternalistic" AI corrections that bypass user intent.
+The model is aspirational not burdensome.

-4. Known Limitations
+## 4. Known Limitations
-Context Window Dependency: Effectiveness is limited by the model's ability to retain the "Skeleton" in long threads.
+**Context Window Dependency:** Effectiveness is limited by the model's ability to retain the "Skeleton" in long threads.

-Adversarial Prompting: Currently unhardened against sophisticated "jailbreaks" that bypass external fetches.
+**Adversarial Prompting:** Currently unhardened against sophisticated "jailbreaks" that bypass external fetches.